-If a student has a balance for Cost of Program (tuition), Program Extension Fee(s), the Annual Student Fee, or Course Repurchase Fee(s), the following will apply:

-1) Student Account balance 15 days past due
+If a student has a balance for Cost of Program (tuition), Program Extension Fee(s), the Annual Student Fee, Course Repurchase Fee(s), Technology Fee, or course materials fees from previous trimesters, the following will apply: 1) Student Account balance 15 days past due

-- a) The student will receive a balance due reminder email. - i) The student will be switched to the default MCU Monthly Payment Plan and is expected to pay the balance due in full immediately. - The default MCU Monthly Payment Plan is your Cost of Program divided by four (4) and is due on the first day of the month. - (2) If a student requires an MCU Customized Payment Plan, it must be requested using the MCU Customized Payment Plan Request Form located in the Miscellaneous Forms section of the MCU SIS.
-See MCU Customized Payment Plan Policy - (3) An Exception to Policy Request may also be required - ii) The balance due must be paid in full, or the student's account will be placed on hold at 30 days past due; if not paid in full at 60 days past due, the student will be withdrawn. - 2) Transcript requests will not be honored until the balance is paid in full.
-This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid. - 3) Student Account balance 30 days past due - a) If a student fails to pay the balance due, a notification email will be sent alerting the student that their Student Account has been placed on hold, which means the student cannot access coursework, turn in assignments, or receive grades. - i) The student is expected to pay the past due balance immediately.
-The student's account will remain on hold until payment is made, or the account reaches 60 days past due at which time the student will be withdrawn. - b) Transcript requests will not be honored until the balance is paid in full.
-This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid. - 4) Student Account balance 60 days past due - a) If no payment has been made at 60 days, the Collections Department will notify the Registrar to withdraw the student from MCU as a degreeseeking student and the student's financial account is turned over to an outside Collections Agency. - i) A student may appeal the withdrawal within 7 days and full payment of the past due balance. - b) After the seven-day appeal window, if the student wishes to return to MCU as a matriculated student, the student must pay all past due balance(s) and wait the designated three-month interval before the student can reapply to MCU.
+- a) The student will receive a balance due reminder email. - i) The student will be switched to the default MCU Monthly Payment Plan and is expected to pay the balance due in full immediately. - The default MCU Monthly Payment Plan is your Cost of Program, Technology Fee, and Annual Student Fee (if applicable) divided by four (4) and is due on the first day of the month. - (2) If a student requires an MCU Customized Payment Plan, it must be requested using the MCU Customized Payment Plan Request Form located in the Student Finances Folder in the Files section of Populi.
+See MCU Customized Payment Plan Policy - (3) An Exception to Policy Request may also be required - ii) The balance due must be paid in full or the student's account will be placed on hold at 30 days past due; if not paid in full at 60 days past due, the student will be withdrawn.

+Transcript requests will not be honored until the balance is paid in full.
+This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid.

+- 2) Student Account balance 30 days past due - a) If a student fails to pay the balance due, a notification email will be sent alerting the student that their Student Account has been placed on hold, which means the student cannot access coursework, turn in assignments, or receive grades. - The student is expected to pay the past due balance immediately.
+The student's account will remain on hold until payment is made, or the account reaches 60 days past due at which time the student will be withdrawn.

+Transcript requests will not be honored until the balance is paid in full.
+This means that a state agency, potential preceptor, etc. will not have access to the student's requested academic record until the past due balance is paid.

+- 3) Student Account balance 60 days past due - a) If no payment has been made at 60 days, the Collections Department will notify the Registrar to withdraw the student from MCU as a degreeseeking student and the student's financial account is turned over to an outside Collections Agency. - b) A student may appeal the withdrawal within 7 days and full payment of the past due balance. - c) After the seven-day appeal window, if the student wishes to return to MCU as a matriculated student, the student must pay any and all past due balance(s)

+and wait the designated three-month interval before the student can reapply to MCU.